ayahariri/Reading-Notes/README.md

 # ALL ABOUT THE GROWTH MINDSET

-A growth mindest in summary is basically the way one thinks about his capabilities in learning and expanding his knowledge.
+A growth mindset in summary is basically the way one thinks about his capabilities in learning and expanding his knowledge.
 There are two mindsets:
 1. Fixed mindset
 2. Growth mindset